How to Install Google Analytics 4 – In Easy Steps

 Click ‘Tag Configuration’ & choose ‘Google Analytics GA4 Configuration’ as your tag type.

 Next, you need to add a trigger.
 Click on the ‘Triggering’ box below.
-We want our google analytics 4 to fire whenever a user visits the website, so select ‘All Pages’ for this trigger.
+We want our Google Analytics 4 to fire whenever a user visits the website, so select ‘All Pages’ for this trigger.
 This will add the GA4 tag to all pages of the website.
 Save your configuration.

 Test Your Tag Is Working

 It’s a good idea to test the tag before deploying.
-To do this, go back to the overview screen & in the top right-hand corner, click ‘preview’.
+To do this, go back to the overview screen & in the top right-hand corner, and click ‘preview’.
 This will open a new window and prompt you to enter a URL.
 Enter your website’s URL and click ‘connect’.

 The preview page now loads the debug console and opens your website in a new tab.
 When your website loads, go back to the Tag Assistant tab in your browser, and you will be able to see if the tag has fired correctly.